sajibcse68/MyDailyLearn/javascript/redux/redux-saga.md

 ### Action Channels

+Action channels create a buffer for actions.

 - Records all events with specified type
 - Calling `take` accesses and removes oldest record
 - Used to handle actions that would otherwise be lost

 ### Generic Channels

+Generic channels can allow for communication between sagas

 - Creates special line of communication between two sagas
 - Action types not required

 ### Event Channels

+Event channels can emit take-friendly actions from non-promise based outside sources.

 - Wraps an outside source of events (i.e., WebSocket)
 - Sagas can take rom Event Channel